 A hashtag helps to cluster all the messages related to that term in one place.
 Essentially it makes the term or the keyword searchable.
 Searching for a hashtag on a particular social media platform will show all the top posts that use the hashtag as search results.

-So if you searched for #SMB in Twitter, all the tweets related to SMB will show up as Twitter search results.
+So if you searched for #SocialMedia4Profit in Twitter, all the tweets related to SocialMedia4Profit will show up as Twitter search results.
 The same is true for other platforms like Instagram, Pinterest etc.

 b.
-After every hashtag leave a space.
-So if you intend to use multiple hashtags, for example, #SocialMedia, #SMB remember to use #SocialMedia #SMB.
+After every hashtag, leave a space.
+So if you intend to use multiple hashtags, for example, #SocialMedia, #SocialMedia4Profit remember to use #SocialMedia #SocialMedia4Profit.

 d.
-On Twitter, Facebook and LinkedIn limit your usage of the hashtag to 1 or 2 per message.
+On Twitter, Facebook and LinkedIn limit your usage of the hashtag to 2 or 3 per message.
 Don’t clutter it with too many hashtags.
-The only exception to this rule is Instagram where it is a norm to use lots of hashtags, though 30 is the upper limit even on Instagram.
+The only exception to this rule is on Instagram where it is a norm to use lots of hashtags, though 30 is the upper limit even on Instagram.

 If you have any further questions, leave me a comment here and I will respond at the earliest.